 Steering of roaming connected mode control information (SOR-CMCI): HPLMN information to control the timing for a UE in connected mode to move to idle mode in order to perform steering of roaming.

+Steering of roaming disater roaming information (SOR-DRI): HPLMN information for disaster roaming consisting of the "list of PLMN(s) to be used in disaster condition".

 Visited PLMN: This is a PLMN different from the HPLMN (if the EHPLMN list is not present or is empty) or different from an EHPLMN (if the EHPLMN list is present).

 For the purposes of the present document, the following terms and definitions given in 3GPP TS 23.167 [57] apply: